VALCODAV/Classic-API-Java-Library/README.md

 The specific use case for this implematation is working directly with JSON input and output.

-It is recommended that you use Mavan to import the depencies required to use this code base.
+It is recommended that you use Maven to import the depencies required to use this code base.